hhandika/segui/website/docs/cli-usage/maf-convert.md

 ---
 sidebar_position: 10
-title: Genomic File Conversion (Beta)
+title: Multi Alignment Format Conversion (Beta)
 ---

-SEGUL currently supports only converting Multiple Alignment Format (MAF).

-## Multiple Alignment Format (MAF) conversion

 Multiple Alignment Format (MAF) is a text-based format for representing multiple sequence alignments.
 Unlike the NEXUS or PHYLIP format, which usually contains a single alignment, each MAF file can contain multiple alignments.
 This format helps store alignments with detailed information about the sequences, such as the sample name, scores, size, strand, and other attributes.
 However, most phylogenetic software does not support this format.
 SEGUL aims to bridge this gap by converting MAF files to FASTA or PHYLIP format, including support for interleaved and sequential formats.
 The output will be in multiple files containing sequences with a matching locus/gene.
 The filenames will be the locus/gene names.